ShadiMasarwa/FullStackRTL/replit.md

 ## Overview

 FullStackEDU is a comprehensive educational web application designed for teaching Full-Stack development in Hebrew with RTL (right-to-left) support.
 The platform provides a structured learning path through 7 courses covering HTML, CSS, Bootstrap, JavaScript, React, Node.js, and MongoDB.
+Each lesson is divided into multiple pages with rich content, code examples, and explanations.
 The application features user authentication, progress tracking, interactive quizzes, and a sequential lesson unlock system where students must pass quizzes before advancing to the next lesson.

 ## User Preferences